 Ruth J. Simmons Center for the Study of Slavery and Justice

-For the 2020-2021 academic year, the Center’s work is organized around the following projects:
+The Center’s public humanities work is organized around the following projects:

 Visit us in our renovated 19th century house, which includes a gallery exhibition space, the stunning glass wall art piece Rising to Freedom, and a Symbolic Slave Garden.